Wellness Hydration Mix

 In summary, we designed our Wellness Hydration Mix to help kids and adults who are struggling from heightened dehydration due to diarrhea.
-We developed our mix when we realized the importance of ORS to public health, especially in developing countries and saw room to improve the taste of the WHO formula while eliminating the excess ingredients common to a number of commercially available formulas.
+We developed our mix when we realized the importance of ORS to public health, especially in countries with reoccurring epidemics such as cholera and saw room to improve the taste of the WHO formula while eliminating the excess ingredients common to a number of commercially available formulas.
 The net result is an ORS that we believe tastes better and that does not contain excess ingredients like emulsifiers, coloring agents, flavoring agents or artificial sweeteners, giving it an extremely low osmolarity.
 That low osmolarity combined with the addition of sodium and glucose ensures the rapid absorption of water by both passive (osmosis) and active mechanisms (facilitated transport).
 Because other drink mix formulas are not designed specifically to deal with dehydration associated with diarrhea in either kids or adults, our Wellness Hydration Mix fills a very unique market and need.
 That said, our Wellness Hydration Mix can also be used in any situation that involves heightened dehydration.
 But since our Wellness Hydration Mix contains zinc, which has been shown to be important to the cessation of diarrhea by enhancing immune function in the gut, no more than 8 servings of our Wellness Hydration Mix is recommended per day.
 Like our other drink mixes, this product fits our mission to provide people with products that help them take care of themselves and their families.
 While we started Skratch Labs because we care about sport and performance, the reality is we care a lot more about people and their health.

 1. End preventable deaths: Global Action Plan for Prevention and Control of Pneumonia and Diarrhoea.
 World Health Organization / The United Nations Children’s Fund (UNICEF), 2013.